ovh/docs/pages/cloud/private-cloud/zerto_virtual_replication_as_a_service/guide.en-gb.md

 ## Objective

-This guide will present the concepts and steps required to setup Zerto Virtual Replication between two OVHcloud datacenters.<br>
+This guide will present the concepts and steps required to setup Zerto Virtual Replication between two OVHcloud datacenters.

-Check out [ZVR between OVHcloud and a third party](https://docs.ovh.com/gb/en/private-cloud/zerto-virtual-replication-customer-to-ovh/) for instructions for cross platforms set up.
+For instructions for cross platforms set up, please our guide on [using Zerto between OVHcloud and a third party plateform](https://docs.ovh.com/gb/en/private-cloud/zerto-virtual-replication-customer-to-ovh/).

-**Discover how to set up Zerto Virtual Replication between your Private Cloud platforms.**
+**Discover how to set up Zerto Virtual Replication between your Hosted Private Cloud platforms.**

 ## Requirements